-For information on how you can register for this, please visit our Online Services page by clicking here.
+Full information on how you can register for this can be found by visiting our Online Services page here.

-Please note we cannot accept prescription requests via eConsult.
+Please note we cannot accept prescription requests via Patient Triage.

 Some pharmacies run a Managed Repeat Service which means they order your medication for you with no need for trips to the surgery.